fossabot/Electron-Desktop-App-Sandbox/README.md

 > Link to the original Git Repo [here](https://github.com/bradtraversy/electronshoppinglist).

 > **Backend connectivity is my work.
-It is limited only to Inser values at the moment.
+It is limited only to Insert values at the moment.
 Working on making it transactional.